browserengineering/book/book/styles.md

 ```

 This function takes index `i` pointing to the start of the value and
 returns index `j` pointing to its end.
-It comuputes `j` by
+It computes `j` by advancing
-advancing through letters, numbers, and minus and period characters
+through letters, numbers, and minus and period characters (which might
-(which might be present in numbers), and returns all the text it
+be present in numbers), and returns all the text it iterated through
-iterated through as the parsed data.
-Also note the check: if `j`
+as the parsed data.
+Also note the check: if `j` didn't advance, that
-didn't advance, that means `i` didn't point at a word to begin with.
+means `i` didn't point at a word to begin with.

 Parsing functions can also build upon one another.
 Property-value
-pairs, for example, are a word, a colon, and another word, with
+pairs, for example, are a word, a colon, and another
-whitespace in between:
+word,[^technically-different] with whitespace in between:

+[^technically-different]: In reality properties and values have
+    different syntaxes, so using `word` for both isn't quite right,
+    but our browser supports few enough values in our parser that this
+    simplification will be alright.

 ``` {.python}
 def pair(self, i):